DRXD1000/Route0x/README.md

   </h4>
 </div>

+Query routing is neither intent classification not similar queries, not atleast in isolation.
 The query `"How can I improve my credit score?"` is `In-Domain (ID)` but `Out-of-scope (OOS)` for a banking chatbot and `Out-Of-Domain (OOD) OOS` for a e-Commerce chatbot.
 A good query router should be able to learn to accept **ID In-Scope** queries and **Reject both ID OOS and OOD OOS**.
-Query routing cannot be jsut mapped to Intent classification alone and it won't work owing to the above requirements.
+Query routing cannot be just mapped to Intent classification alone and it won't work owing to the above requirements.
 Research literature hints Chatbots (or more formally) Task-Oriented Dialogue Systems (TODS) and Goal Oriented Dialogue Systems (GODS) have been grappling with this hard problem for a long time now. route0x is a humble attempt to tackle this issue and offer a production-grade solution for Humans and Agents.

 **KPI for Query Routing:** $ / Query. (this subsumes accuracy, latency)